gilt/tech-blog/_posts/2017-05-31-self-selection-hbc.md

 #### Pre-selected vs. free-moving participants

 Decide if you need to have any of the team members pre-selected in each team.
-For us,the only two pre-selected roles in each team were a Product Manager and a Tech Lead.
+For us, the only two pre-selected roles in each team were a Product Manager and a Tech Lead.
 They were the key partners in pitching the initiative to team members.
 Everyone else (including Agile Project Managers) was allowed to self-select into new teams.

 #### FTEs vs. Contractors

 If you have contractors working on your projects alongside the full-time employees, you will need to figure out if limiting self-selection to full-time employees makes sense in your environment.

 Since our typical team had a mix of full-time employees and contractors, it was logical for us to invite both groups to participate in the self-selection.
-Afterall, individuals were selecting the teams based on a business idea, a technology stack and the other individuals that they wanted to work with.
+After all, individuals were selecting the teams based on a business idea, a technology stack and the other individuals that they wanted to work with.
 We did make one adjustment to the process and asked contractors to give employees a "fist dip" at selecting their new teams.
-Everone had equal opportunty after the first round of the self-selection.
+Everyone had equal opportunity after the first round of the self-selection.

 #### Observers

-Usually, you would want to limit patricipation to those directly involved in a self-selection.
+Usually, you would want to limit participation to those directly involved in a self-selection.
-In our case, there was so much interest in the self-selection experiment across the organization, that we had to compromize by introducing an observer role.
+In our case, there was so much interest in the self-selection experiment across the organization, that we had to compromise by introducing an observer role.
 Observers were invited to join in the first part of the self-selection event.
-They could check out how the room was set up, take a pick at the participants cards.
+They could check out how the room was set up, take a pick at the participants' cards.
 They could listen to initiative pitches for all teams, without making an actual selection.
-Observers were asked to leave after the break and before the start of actual teams selection.
+Observers were asked to leave after the break and before the start of actual teams' selection.

 ### 3. Work with Your Key Partners

 #### Adjust the process to fit your needs

-As a part of our prep work we discovered that some team members felt very apprehensive about self-selection.
-Some wanted to avoid a repeat of a negative experience they had in their childhood with a selection into sports teams.
+During our prep work we discovered that some team members felt very apprehensive about self-selection processes.
+To some extent, it reminded them a negative experience they had in their childhood with a selection into sports teams.
 We collaborated with current teams' Trifectas to reduce a potential discomfort with the following adjustments:

 <img src="http://i.imgur.com/NhTu2Vs.jpg" align="right" width="180"/>